 In 2011, keen business talent and occasional basketball player – LeBron James – received a 2% minority stake in Liverpool FC worth US$6.5 million.
 The payoff?
 In 2018, that very same stake was valued at approximately US$32 million.
 As of May 2019, it was valued at approximately US$43.6 million.
 Not bad for an off-court endeavour, I’d say.

-It goes without saying that Liverpool FC itself has grown more than a bit in the past seven years.
-The club was initially bought during the eventful year of '11 by James’ marketing firm, LRMR, and Fenway Sports Partners.
-This obviously wasn't Fenway Sports Partner's first club purchase, being owned by Boston Red Sox owner, John Henry, and chairman, Tom Werner.
+It goes without saying that Liverpool FC itself has grown more than a bit in the past decade.
+The club was initially bought during the eventful year of 2011 by James’ marketing firm LRMR and Fenway Sports Partners.
+Liverpool FC was snagged for a “bargain” at US$477 million.